filapinoaquino/terraform-gke/README.md

 # terraform-gke
-Example of IaaC using Terraform
+Example of IaC using Terraform